Wedding Photography at Southwark Register Office/Camberwell House

 I take a sequence of photographs as the couple walks away from the building.

 I do a mixture of colour and black and white throughout the wedding day.
-This photo includes many colours, and the background of the Southwark Register Office is lovely.
+This photo includes many colours, and the background of Camberwell House is lovely.

 The wedding party poses for a group photo outside the front of Southwark Register Office with Peckham Road in the background.

 The umbrella-toting newlyweds are leaving their rainy wedding at Southwark Town Hall.
-I went on to do a further photoshoot with them in Central London.
+I then did a further photoshoot with them in Central London.

-Black and white gives a different look to a similar scene.
+Black and white gives a similar scene a different look.
 I used fill-flash to compensate for the tree canopy.

 Lucas Gardens for Other Wedding Photos